 Pro Tip: Default availability is 8 hours per day, but most resources have weekly meetings, break times, or time spent on email that would not be built into LiquidPlanner project timelines.
 5 to 7 hours per day might be a more accurate availability for your resources.

 You can add projects via the Projects View tab.

 Step 4.
 Add tasks to your project.

-- Priority is arranged top to bottom.
-The scheduling engine will schedule out each task in order of priority from top to bottom.
-You can drag and drop later to change priority, if needed.
+- Priority.
+Priority is arranged top to bottom.
+The scheduling engine will schedule out each project and task in order of priority from top to bottom.

-- People.
-Assign the correct task owner (all those resources you added earlier).
-LiquidPlanner will use the resource’s weekly availability (that you set earlier) to calculate when they can complete this task.
+- Resources.
+LiquidPlanner will use the task owners’ availability (that you set earlier) to calculate when they can complete the task.

 - Estimation of effort.
 Using this best-case/worst-case scenario, LiquidPlanner adds that to the calculation, giving you expected start and finish dates, as well as a worst-case finish date.

 To take it a step further, check out the second part of this series, where you explore the scheduling engine.

 Have more questions?
 Feel free to book some time with our Product Advisors.